KF-R/blitter/README.md

 **Blitter** is a self-hosted, decentralised Tor-based microblogging platform where every user is their own server.
 <hr/>
 <p>
 Think of it as a federated Twitter in the dark—only you control your identity, your content, and who you follow.
+No account.
 No centralised servers.
 No ads.
 No cancellation.
 No manipulation.
 </p>

 ## 🔍 What Is Blitter?